Back To Top

 I found it to be incredibly user-friendly, thanks to its lightweight nature and quite literally only requiring a click of a button to operate it.
 Each treatment session only lasts for 10 mins, which is highly convenient as it doesn't take much time out of your day - in fact, I found this made it easy to stay on top of treatments.

 It is worth noting that I did come across a few negatives during my testing experience.
 While I loved the idea of the removable eye protectors, this was my main bug-bear as I found them to be very uncomfortable and caused the mask to sit oddly on my face.
 However, these are optional when wearing the mask so it can be avoided.
-Additionally, while the single adjustable strap at the back made it easy to put the mask on, it didn't offer enough support so caused it to occasionally slip - especially when not laying down during the treatment.
+Additionally, while the single adjustable strap at the back made it easy to put the mask on, it didn't offer enough support so caused it to occasionally slip - especially when not lying down during the treatment.

 How does it compare to other LED masks?